CesarArellano/flutter_enhanced_barcode_scanner/README.md

  It shows the graphics overlay like for barcode and QR.

  NOTE: Currently, `scanMode` is just to show the graphics overlay for barcode and QR.
 Any of this mode selected will scan both QR and barcode.

+  Completes with `-1` if the user cancels the scan.
+  On iOS, completes with `-2` if the camera is not available, for instance, on simulator.
 ### Continuous scan
 * If you need to scan barcodes continuously without closing camera use `FlutterBarcodeScanner.getBarcodeStreamReceiver` params will be same like `FlutterBarcodeScanner.scanBarcode`